Topics

 Although German chamomile is an annual, it will reseed if the flowers are allowed to mature and go to seed.

-German chamomile has lovely small, daisy-like flowers with yellow centers and white petals.
-This beautiful annual flower can grow up to three feet high.
+German chamomile has lovely, small, daisy-like flowers with yellow centers and white petals.
+This beautiful annual flower can grow up to two feet high.

 Chamomile as a Beneficial Garden Companion